myscratchbooks/Linear-Programming/README.md

 # Linear-Programming
-#### Trying to use different frameworks and solver on different problems
+#### Trying to use different frameworks and solvers on different problems

 According to some articles online